QB Drew Lock is excited he’s a Seahawk. Should you be?

 So, is this the guy?

 Not exactly sure what size shoe Russell Wilson wears, but he might as well be a 30 for the guy trying to fill them.
 No quarterback — or player, for that matter — has had the impact that No. 3 provided for the Seahawks.
-He was the best to ever don a football jersey in Seattle — an eight-time Pro Bowler with a gold jacket waiting for him in Canton, Ohio, one day.
+He was the best to ever don a football jersey in Seattle — an eight-time Pro Bowler with a gold jacket waiting for him one day in Canton, Ohio.
 Everyone in this town knows this.
 And now as the Seahawks go about their post-Wilson existence, it appears the man they’ll entrust with their offense is … Drew Lock.

 Are you satisfied?